dfreshreed/lensctl-ops-deck/README.md

 | `siteId`    | String  | The Site ID associated with the Room (optional if in .env) |

-> If you are batching room updates by site (instead of all rooms in the tenant), you can add the `siteId` to the `.env` and exclude it from the `.csv` header.
+> By default, the script returns all rooms in your Lens Tenant.
+If you prefer to batch the process by Site, you can add the `siteId` to the `.env` and exclude it from the `.csv` header.

 ---